UKHomeOffice/elastic-datatables/README.md

 # elastic-datatables

-An elasticsearch datatables component that can be forked and customised to provide search functionality on elastic indexes
+An elasticsearch datatables component that can be forked and customised to provide search functionality on elastic indexes.

+So if you have many indexes storing data in many different json formats you could fork the code, customise **one property file** and start analysing the data.

 ## Components